hofkamp/special-robot/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file) Speedy Order 5000 *someone change this cuz it makes bad lol*
+1. Name: Give your project proposal a name (and edit the top line of this file)

- Instafeed //another terrible name that goes on the list

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.